CalARVRCourse/hw2-ar-game/README.md

 ### Deadline

 HW2 is due Friday 07/18/2020, 11:59PM.
-Both your code and video need to be turned in for your submission to be complete; HWs which are turned in after 11:59pm will use one of your late days -- there are no late minutes or late hours.
+Both your code and video need to be turned in for your submission to be complete; HWs which are turned in after 11:59pm will use one of your slip days -- there are no slip minutes or slip hours.

 ### Academic honesty
 Please do not post code to a public GitHub repository, even after the class is finished, since these HWs will be reused both  in the future.